matheuscaet/go-api-postgres/readme.md

 # go-api-postgres

 ## Overview

-Provide a brief description of your API.
-For example:
-"This is a RESTful API built with Go.
-It provides endpoints for managing [resource]."
+This is a RESTful API built with Go.
+It provides endpoints for managing.
+/health (should implements database health)
+/item -> POST to create new database item
+/item:itemId -> GET to get an item by id
+/items -> GET to return all database rows

 ## Prerequisites
 1. **Go**: Ensure you have Go installed.
 You can download it from [golang.org](https://golang.org/).